ConnectingElement/ce-csjs/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 1.0.7 =
+* Update the plugin to be compatible with the latest Ninja Forms version

 = 1.0.6 =
 * Move the settings page to the top level menu instead of hidden as a submenu under settings